WilSimpson/SEP_2022/deploy/README.md

 --from-file=cert=certs/cert.pem
 ```
 3. Apply the `istio-gateway.yaml`, `istio-services.yaml`, and `istio-entry.yaml` configs to kubernetes and substitue the environment variables.
 4. Configure an ingress for istios.
 An example ingress is given in `example-aws-alb-ingress.yaml`.
 Be sure to replace the cert arn for a valid arn registered to the EA_HOST environment variable and substitue the environment variables.
+Ensure your load balancer controller is configured correctly for your cloud provider.
 5. Get the IP address for the new ingress and setup an A record for EA_HOST pointint to this IP address\
 You can get the ip address with `echo $(kubectl get ingress gw-ingress -n istio-system \
 -o jsonpath="{.status.loadBalancer.ingress[*].hostname}")`